Can milk and dairy products cause cancer?

 How much dairy should I eat or drink?

 Milk and dairy are good sources of calcium and protein.
-Having some dairy or dairy alternatives is recommended in the NHS Eatwell Guide, as part of a healthy, balanced diet.
+The NHS Eatwell Guide recommends having some dairy or dairy alternatives as part of a healthy, balanced diet.

 Not everyone can eat dairy and some people choose not to.
-Dairy alternatives such as calcium-fortified soya versions of milk, cheese and yoghurt, are also good sources of calcium.
-Try to have low-sugar and reduced-fat versions of dairy or dairy-alternatives.
+Dairy alternatives are also good sources of calcium.
+For example, unsweetened, calcium-fortified soya versions of milk, cheese and yoghurt.

 Should I be worried about casein and hormones in milk?